 Is It Possible to Get a Second Breast Augmentation?

-Sometimes a patient will want to have a second breast augmentation, similar procedure to increase or decrease the size of their breasts or to change the type of implants they had during the first procedure.
+Sometimes a patient will want to have a second breast augmentation, a similar procedure to increase or decrease the size of their breasts or to change the type of implants they had during the first procedure.

 Sometimes, a person will lose or gain a significant amount of weight, which causes their current implants to no longer be proportional to the rest of their body.
 In this scenario, the breast implants can look or feel too large and sometimes cause back pain due to their weight.
 A patient who finds themselves in this situation may choose to have their breast implants removed without being replaced.